Denzel-Irizarry/Denzel-Irizarry/README.md

 ## 💬 Favorite Quote

-> "The most important step a man can take.
-It’s not the first one, is it?
-It’s the next one.
-Always the next step."
+> "Sometimes a hypocrite is nothing more than a man in the process of changing."
 > — Brandon Sanderson, *Oathbringer*

 ---